MicrosoftDocs/windows-dev-docs/hub/dev-environment/overview.md

 ms.date: 07/24/2020
 ---

-# Set up your Windows 10 development environment
+# Set up your development environment on Windows 10

 This guide will help you get started with installing and setting up the languages and tools you need to develop on Windows or Windows Subsystem for Linux.